SmilingTornado/sfia_generator/README.md

 This will install Docker and Docker Compose

 **Installing Docker on MacOS or Windows:**
-Please refer ro the documentation at https://docs.docker.com/desktop/
+Please refer to the documentation at https://docs.docker.com/desktop/

 **To run with Docker:**